sealink/ticket_printer/README.md

 Deployment is handled via gradle and travis if you follow the correct git conventions.

-If you are creating a new minor or major release than you would do the following.
+If you are creating a new minor or major release then you would do the following.

 * Create a new release branch, based upon the major and min
 ```concept